AppSurface Search

 Visual rules:

-- Use cyan for active and focus states only.
+• Use teal for active and focus states only.

-- Borrow the active-row treatment from the approved mockup direction: subtle row fill plus a cyan marker.
+• Borrow the active-row treatment from the approved mockup direction: subtle row fill plus a teal marker.

 Interaction rules:

-- Compact context rows can use a subtle vertical rolling cue when the active section changes.
-Animate text rows only, keep the shell fixed-height, and disable the cue under
+• Compact context rows can use a subtle vertical rolling cue when the active section changes.
+Animate text rows only, keep the shell fixed-height, and disable the cue under prefers-reduced-motion: reduce.

 Interaction Rules